What is a Pennsylvania Expungement?

 - An expungement gives you a second chance to have a clear record.
 Mistakes you made in high school or college, long before you were concerned with the job market, can be erased from your record, allowing you peace of mind as you search for a new job, apply to grad school, or coach your child’s youth sports team.

 - A criminal record is a public record.
 Anyone with access to the internet can search your record on the Pennsylvania Unified Judicial System.
 If you expunge your record you take away the ability to publicly search that record.
-Expungement can be extended to eliminate newspaper or other privately retained records, but this is not normally done.
-You should talk to your lawyer if you are interested in this option.
+Expungement can sometimes even be used to eliminate privately retained records, but this is not normally done by most firms.
+You should contact us about the specifics of your case if you are interested in this option.

 How does the expungement process work in Pennsylvania?